Preventive maintenance is a schedule of planned maintenance actions for hospitals aimed at the prevention of unforeseen breakdowns and failures.

 The number of connected and interconnected devices is increasing, and there have been many health applications developed that could monitor different kinds of data through smartphones and other “wearable” sensor devices.
 On the OT side, the Cloud and Industrial Internet of Things (IIoT) technologies allow the development of secure web applications for the remote management and monitoring of those Objects and data: this can benefit both the consumer market and the B2B markets.

-Preventive maintenance is a schedule of planned maintenance actions for hospitals aimed at the prevention of unforeseen breakdowns and failures.
 The primary goal of preventive maintenance is to prevent the failure of hospital equipment before it actually occurs.
 It is designed to preserve and enhance equipment reliability by replacing worn components before they actually fail.

-In addition, bio medical engineers can record equipment deterioration so they know to replace or repair worn parts before they cause a system failure.
+In addition, biomedical engineers can record equipment deterioration so they know to replace or repair worn parts before they cause a system failure.
 Recent technological advances in wireless asset monitoring have enabled even more accurate and effective equipment maintenance.
 And, as indicated earlier regular work schedules of technical and housekeeping staff can be monitored on a regular basis to ensure they complete scheduled rounds as stipulated.